CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ##### **Public Members**:

 **`ArgsCode` Enum**:
- - **Purpose**: Specifies the strategy of different ways to generate test data to an array of arguments.
+ - **Purpose**: Specifies whether the test data object array contains the `ITestData` instance itself or just its properties.
+This code determines how test data will be processed by the `IDataStrategy`.
  - **Values**:
-   - `Instance`: Represents the instance of the test data type instance.
+   - `Instance`: Indicates that the test data object array contains the complete `ITestData` instance.
+When this code is used, the `PropertyCode` values are ignored.
-   - `Properties`: Represents the properties of the test data type instance.
+   - `Properties`: Indicates that the test data object array contains only specific properties of the `ITestData` instance.
+Which properties are included is determined by the `PropertyCode` value.

+**`PropertyCode` Enum**:
+ - **Purpose**: Specifies which properties of an `ITestData` instance should be included in the test data object array when `ArgsCode.Properties` is used.
+This works in conjunction with `IDataStrategy`.
+ - **Values**:
+   - `TestCaseName`: Includes all properties of the `ITestData` instance in the test data object array, including the `TestCaseName` property.
+This is the most comprehensive inclusion option.
+   - `Expected`: Includes all properties of the `ITestData` instance except the `TestCaseName` property.
+This is useful when the test case name isn't needed to be contained by the test data object array.
+   - `Returns`: Includes the `Expected` property only if the `ITestData` instance implements `ITestDataReturns`.
+Otherwise, the `Expected` property is excluded.
+   - `Throws`: Includes the `Expected` property only if the `ITestData` instance implements `ITestDataThrows`.
+Otherwise, the `Expected` property is excluded.

 **`Extensions` Static Class**
- - **Purpose**: Provides extension methods for adding elements to object arrays and validating `ArgsCode` enum parameters.
+ - **Purpose**: Provides extension methods for adding elements to object arrays and validating `ArgsCode` enum and `PropertyCode` parameters.
  - **Methods**:
-   - `object?[] Add<T>(this object?[], ArgsCode, T?)`: Adds a parameter to the array of arguments based on the specified `ArgsCode`.
+   - `object?[] Add<T>(this object?[], ArgsCode, T?)`: Adds a parameter to the array of arguments based on the specified argument code.
+This extension is primarily used when building test data arrays.
-   - `ArgsCode Defined(this ArgsCode, string)`: Validates whether the specified `ArgsCode` is defined in the enumeration.
+   - `ArgsCode Defined(this ArgsCode, string)`: Validates that the `ArgsCode` value is defined in the enumeration.
+This is typically used to ensure valid strategy configuration in `IDataStrategy`.
-   - `InvalidEnumArgumentException GetInvalidEnumArgumentException(this ArgsCode, string)`: Creates a new `InvalidEnumArgumentException` for the specified `ArgsCode` value.
+   - `InvalidEnumArgumentException GetInvalidEnumArgumentException(this ArgsCode, string)`: Creates a standardized invalid enumeration exception for `ArgsCode` values.
+Used throughout the test data framework to maintain consistent error reporting.
+   - `PropertyCode Defined(this PropertyCode, string)`: Validates that the `PropertyCode` value is defined in the enumeration.
+This ensures proper property filtering behavior in `IDataStrategy` implementations.
+   - `InvalidEnumArgumentException GetInvalidEnumArgumentException(this PropertyCode, string)`: Creates a standardized invalid enumeration exception for `PropertyCode` values.
+Used throughout the test data framework to maintain consistent error reporting.

 ### TestDataTypes